Semi-abelian analogues of Schanuel Conjecture and applications: A generalized semi-abelian logarithm

 \begin{definition} A \textit{generalized semi-abelian logarithm}, denoted by $\tlog_G$, is a map defined by

-where $P=\pi(R)$ and $O$ is the neutral element for the group law of the semi-abelian variety $G$. \end{definition} As before, there are several generalized semi-abelian logarithms depending on the choice of the path of integration.
+where $P=\pi(R)$ and $O$ is the neutral element for the group law of the semi-abelian variety $G$ or the abelian variety $A$, accordingly. \end{definition} As before, there are several generalized semi-abelian logarithms depending on the choice of the path of integration.